nushell/nupm/docs/design/registry.md

 * The "main" registry file containing the list of "registry package files"
 * Registry package files containing the details of each package.

 These files **should not** be edited manually.
 They are intended to be auto-generated and updated with `nupm publish` only.
+They also shouldn't contain any newlines to avoid potential problems with file hashes between Windows and non-Windows platforms.

 ## "Main" registry file